Resource wizard

 Figure 47.
 Specify the data for association

 After creating a new association type, you will see a page with three options.
-The first one represents the two-step wizard that you already see during the creation of the association type, concretising the first and last steps without parts for selecting subjects and objects.
-The third option is to select objects only.
+Basic Attributes tile represents the two-step wizard that you already see during the creation of the association type, allowing to access the first and last steps without parts for selecting subjects and objects.

 choice part